MystenLabs/sui/doc/src/explore/prototypes.md

 title: Sui Prototypes
 ---

 Here are two short gaming pre-alpha prototypes that demonstrate the speed, scalability, and rich interactions made possible with mutable, expressive NFTs.
-You can try out the [Sui Monstars](https://sui.io/monstar) game today.

 ## Sui and gaming